Bloodspawns/plugin-releases-1/README.md

 + 12/11/2020 Added requested feature for the ability to hide the Nylocas Pillars
 + 12/11/2020 Added requested feature for Xarpus poison splats customization with dynamic height overlay on the ticks
 > Note: Make sure to turn off the 'Xarpus' option in 'AoeWarnings'
++ 12/16/2020 Added recolor menu option (optionally darken bigs)
+> Note: Added this to make other features of this plugin possible
++ 12/16/2020 Added requested feature to display the nylocas total time alive on menu
+> Note: Make sure to disable other forms of the 'Recolor Menu' feature in other plugins and enable mine if you wish to use it
++ 12/16/2020 Added total time alive feature to Time Alive options
+> Note: Total = Total Time Alive, Explosion = The final 6 ticks of the nylocas being alive
 ```

 </details>